-Nearly every digital electronic device today is powered by semiconductors, which contain silicon and are critical for creating integrated circuits, also referred to as microchips.
-Cars use ICs for things like digital displays, entertainment systems and more complex features like assisted parking.
+This is because nearly every digital electronic device today is powered by semiconductors, which contain silicon and are critical for creating integrated circuits, also referred to as microchips.
+And anything that needs to compute or process information, such as smartphones, computers and even everyday appliances contains a chip.

 What caused the global chip shortage?